 Graduates of university music programs throughout the South, the group took the marching band format they had learned in school and incorporated influences from outside the city as well as R&B, funk and hip-hop – especially through half-sung, half rapped lyrics.

 “Most of our originals have vocals,” says LeBlanc.
 “You wouldn’t have done that in a traditional brass band.”

-Soon, the Soul Rebels’ contagious originals and updated takes on standards won them a loyal local audience.
-They began rocking some of New Orleans’ most beloved live music venues.
-A chance gig opening for the Neville Brothers got them a real start—and an official name.
-It was youngest brother Cyril Neville who first called them “Soul Rebels,” a good name for a band that strived to incite positive change in its treasured musical heritage.
+Soon, the band’s contagious originals and updated takes on standards won them a loyal local audience but it wasn’t until an opening slot for the Neville Brothers that they got a name.
+Backstage before the show, it was youngest brother Cyril Neville who first called them “Soul Rebels,” and set the band in motion for all that was about to come their way.

-Since those days, the band has settled on an eight-piece lineup, building a career around an eclectic live show that harnesses the power of horns and drums in the party‐like atmosphere of a dance club.
-Their weekly show at Uptown New Orleans spot Le Bon Temps Roulé has been known to descend into a sweaty shout-along as the band mixes up songs from its five studio albums with hits by Jay‐Z and OutKast.
+Since those days, the band has settled on an eight-piece lineup that can be heard on their international debut release Unlock Your Mind.
+The Soul Rebels have built a career around an eclectic live show that harnesses the power of horns and drums in the party like atmosphere of a dance club.
+Their weekly show at Uptown New Orleans spot Le Bon Temps Roulé has been known to erupt with the kind of contagious, shout-along musical mayhem that the Soul Rebels bring with them wherever they go!

 The Soul Rebels continue charting new territory today.
 Called “the missing link between Public Enemy and Louis Armstrong” by the Village Voice, the Soul Rebels combine top notch musicianship and songs with grooves that celebrate life in timehonored New Orleans style.